 With prominent citizens expressing such concerns and an increase in the number of cases of child sexual abuse, the issue is now a major concern.
 And, it is the role of parents to educate their children about protecting themselves from sexual abuse.

 An experience of abuse need not be physically or emotionally painful.
-Young children and adolescents can be made to believe that an activity, which is considered a form of abuse, is enjoyable, interesting or exciting.
+Young children and adolescents can be made to believe that an activity, which is considered a form of abuse, is enjoyable, interesting, or exciting.
 They can also be lured or tempted to indulge in the same or similar acts repeatedly.
-It is only when they grow up that children realise that they were abused and begin feeling guilty, worthless and ashamed of themselves.
+It is only when they grow up that children realize that they were abused and begin feeling guilty, worthless, and ashamed of themselves.
 So, when you hear a child voicing his experience of sexual misconduct as an enjoyable experience, do not jump to the wrong conclusions about the character of the child.
 Instead, educate the child about the dangers of such acts.
 A 17-year-old girl came to me with complaints of depression.
-As the counselling sessions progressed, the root cause of her depression came to light.
+As the counseling sessions progressed, the root cause of her depression came to light.
 At the early age of 8 or 9, for a short period, she got interested in pornography.
-Feeling guilty about what she had done, and having hid her misdemeanour from her parents, she had a breakdown at the age of 17.
+Feeling guilty about what she had done, and having hidden her misdemeanor from her parents, she had a breakdown at the age of 17.
 However, with therapy, she was able to heal.

 My parting message is that we must remind ourselves that the world is not a horrible place.
 It is a beautiful haven full of lovely people; of whom, a few come across as abusers.
 So, if all of us become proactive in protecting children, we will be able to overcome the menace of child abuse.
 Let us pledge to care better for our loved ones today!!

 ParentCircle is a magazine that empowers parents to raise successful and happy children.
 SUBSCRIBE NOW